andreathniah/bucketoftears/README.md

-# bucketoftears
+# Bucket of Tears

-Repository to store write ups from various CTFs that I participated.
-They can be viewed at
+This repository serves as an area to store write ups from various CTFs that I participated.
+They can be viewed at [https://andreathniah.github.io/bucketoftears](https://andreathniah.github.io/bucketoftears).